 All of are adult dogs and cats are spayed or neutered prior to going to their new home.
 Kittens and puppies under the sterilization age are adopted on a sterilization agreement.
 Upon the same day as sterilization, the vaccinations will be given.

-There is an adoption donation to be paid upon approval of a minimum of $70.00 This helps to defray the costs of veterinary bills and rescue efforts.
+There is an adoption donation to be paid upon approval of $60.00 for Cats and $80.00 for Dogs.
+This helps to defray the costs of veterinary bills and rescue efforts.

 All prospective adopters are carefully screened as we strive for a "match made in heaven".
 We require adopters to fill out a short application, and provide us with references that we will check.
 A home visit may also be conducted.
 After receiving an application, we have a processing period of a minimum of 24 hours.
 Upon approval, we will notify the owner and arrange for sterilization.